 Do you want to know about the legal aspects of a problem or conflict?
 Or are you looking for someone to represent you?
 The purpose of legal aid in all these situations is to make you stronger vis-à-vis the other party.
 The advice gives you more information to resolve the issue or strategic tips for a good solution.
 With that knowledge, you can consult together whether the dispute should be handled legally straight away or that you can try a more simple option first, like mediation.

 Where can you get legal advice

 On this site, you can find articles on the legal approach to disputes, and on the operation of law.
 There is also a short diagram on liability and several wizards on liability.
-For students who do not have the Dutch nationality there is an article on staying and working in the Netherlands after your study.
+For students who do not have the Dutch nationality read the article "I want to stay in the Netherlands after my study".

 Clinic specialises in legal advice related to technology, media and communications.
 The law students that run this legal advice centre can advise on legal issues in the film and television industry among others.
 On their site you will also find information on copyright in the film industry.